 Additional Agile metrics

-Agile metrics help the team to know their project better and keep track of many significant aspects of product development, but there are also Agile metrics for senior executives that allow seeing the bigger picture of development and the team’s well-being.
-You can measure any aspect of your work, yet we defined the key characteristics that, from our experience, tell the most about the final product and help deliver a fully complete result.
+Agile metrics help the team to know their project better and keep track of many significant aspects of product development.
+There are also Agile metrics for senior executives that allow seeing the bigger picture of development and the team’s well-being.
+According to our experience, these additional metrics help measure any aspect of your work.
+Yet, we defined the key characteristics that tell the most about the final product and help deliver a fully complete result.

 The diagram usually describes the following processes: